gridcoin-community/Gridcoin-Site/Wiki/FAQ.md

 The network stake weight is the sum of coin age mined in the last 72 blocks by the network.

-## What is RSA?

-The RSA is the "Research Savings Account" that keeps track of your overall owed amount.

-## What command to get RSA using the headless wallet?

-`rsaweight` gives the value the client will use when it forwards the block.

 ## How to call commands when starting Gridcoin Wallet on Windows?